We may earn money or products from the companies mentioned in this post.

 The shoulders also feature snaps for quick access to nursing your baby.

+Section 4.
 Traditional But All Your Own

 Maybe you don’t mind the style and shape of a traditional hospital gown.
 They are very roomy and you aren’t necessarily worried about having all the bells and whistles the other gowns offer.
 Still, you don’t want to wear a hospital owned gown that hundreds of others have worn at some point.
 You would prefer your very own.
 There are traditional style labor and delivery gowns available which resemble hospital gowns but you can choose your own print or fabric.